asleepysamurai/pencil/readme.markdown

 If you are using Pencil in your project, I would be really happy if you could link to this github repo.
 It's not mandatory, just a request.

+###Installation

+This is the setup I'm using to host Pencil.
+It might or might not work well for you.

+* Nginx serves the static client side files (everything in the client directory).
+* Requests to the server API are proxied via Nginx to nodejs running as an upstream server.
+* The node app requires the 'pg' package.
+Install using 'npm install pg'.
+* Create a postgres table with schema:
+	* id SERIAL PKEY
+	* note VARCHAR
+	* hash VARCHAR UNIQUE
+* Run app.js using node.

 *A (hopefully) quality product from a sleepy samurai*